diogoaurelio/schedoscopeWiki/NoOp-Transformations.md

 # Description

-NoOp transformations are particularily useful in the staging layers of a Hive data warehouse.
-External ETL jobs can import raw data into HDFS beneath NoOp view partition folders and then signal data availability by setting `_SUCCESS` flags.
+NoOp transformations are useful in the staging layers of a data warehouse.
+External ETL jobs can import raw data into HDFS beneath the partition folders of NoOp views and then signal data availability by setting `_SUCCESS` flags.

 This implies that field and storage format declarations of NoOp views must match the raw data format, so that depending views can access the raw data via Hive and other transformations.